JannisNe/ExperimentalCosmology_WS21-22/README.md

 ### 3. Installing packages separately

-If you followed the steps above all packages are installed and you do not need to do anything else. \
+If you successfully created the environment from `env.yml`, all packages are installed and you do not need to do anything else. \
-If you prefer a different way of setting up an environment you can install all packages via `pip`.
+If you set up an empty environment in step 2. (or you prefered a different way of setting up an environment), you can install all packages via `pip`.
 All info about packages that are required for this course is located in `requirements.txt`.
 Make sure your environment is activated and execute
 ```